albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 2) Copy over that CSV into the scripts folder for ease of access
 3) Run `format_sheets_albums.py`.
 This will trim the excess data off the sheet and add in the hidden ranking values
     - After doing this, double check the diff to make sure no formatting or spelling mistakes were copied over

-## Updating the album ordering in a year CSV list
-1) If I am also adding new albums, then follow the above directions for `Adding new albums to a year CSV list` first.
+4) If wanting to also update the order of hidden rankings, follow the directions for `set_new_rankings/py`.
-2) Follow the directions for `set_new_rankings/py`.
     - If updating a list for an older year (before 2022), it might just be faster to update it manually
+5) Afterwards, run